TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/reduce-latency/caching/upstream-controlled-cache.md

 }
 ```

-If you are using Tyk Dashboard, you can configure these settings within the Advanced Settings section of the API Desinger.
+If you are using Tyk Dashboard, you can configure these settings within the Advanced Settings section of the API Designer.
 You should select **Enable upstream cache control** and deselect **Global cache**, then follow the steps for per-path caching.

 ### Operating cache control from the upstream server
 When upstream cache control is configured, the Gateway will check the response from the upstream server for the header `x-tyk-cache-action-set`: